Internationally Recognized and Award Winning Research

 Another avenue of research has been in the area of cartilage damage and regeneration.
 One study evaluated the effects of certain medications used to treat the symptoms of arthritis and found that some medications actually can lead to further damage of the cartilage structure.
 In an animal study on rabbits a previously unknown growth factor in human cartilage Granulin – Epithelin Precursor (GEP) was found to have promising results in regeneration of cartilage.
 These studies have helped gain further insight into the causes and potential treatments of arthritis.
-The latter study received the best research award at the Eastern Orthopaedic Association Meeting and was invited for special presentation at the American Academy of Orthopaedic Surgery.
+The latter study received the best research award at the Eastern Orthopedic Association Meeting and was invited for special presentation at the American Academy of Orthopedic Surgery.

 Research in the area of osteoporosis has become our next challenge.
 Osteoporosis related fractures are seen in excess at Maimonides and can lead to significant morbidity and mortalities.
 The prevention of osteoporosis through proper diagnosis and medical management has been reported to be extremely poor throughout the country with estimates of only 20% of patients receiving the proper treatment.
 An increased awareness of the disease is needed in order to make any progress in combating its effects.
 To this end we are studying the compliance rates for treatment in identified patients and increasing awareness through patient and physician education.
-At the recent New York Orthopaedic Society symposium “Quality and Outcomes 2009: A Practitioner’s Guide to Documenting Excellence of Care” our work at Maimonides entitled “Thinking a Step Ahead: Diagnosis and Management of Osteoporosis for the Orthopaedic Surgeon” was given the Best Poster Award.
+At the recent New York Orthopedic Society symposium “Quality and Outcomes 2009: A Practitioner’s Guide to Documenting Excellence of Care” our work at Maimonides entitled “Thinking a Step Ahead: Diagnosis and Management of Osteoporosis for the Orthopedic Surgeon” was given the Best Poster Award.
 Further work in this area will involve the development of a database of patients to follow the effects of treatment and basic science work as well as utilizing nanotechnology to study the effects of various drugs on the prevention of the disease.

 Safer Anesthesia For Patients With Hip Fractures